-There are two ways you can make your life better by faking it until you make it.
-First is to change your inner self and mood.
-Second is to create change that affects how others perceive you.
-I some cases the two overlap as your better mood will translate to a different perception of you by others.
+The second is to create change and act in a way that affects how others perceive you.
+Sometimes, the two overlap as your better mood will translate to a different perception of you by others.

-Do one thing every day that scares you. – Eleanor Roosevelt
+Do one thing every day that scares you. ~ Eleanor Roosevelt

 Smile to feel better

 You can improve your self-image by forcing a smile on your face.
 Some research shows that this works even when people are unaware that they are making a smiley face.
 Researchers made the participants put the pencil between their teeth so that the facial expression was smiling.
 It will work even if you don’t believe it.
 In a study from the University of Kansas; smiling will lower your heart rate and stress levels.